Super Bowl LII: First half

-The New England Patriots won the opening coin toss and elected to defer to the second half.
-The Patriots kicked off to the Eagles, who opened the game with a 14-play, 67-yard drive that took 7:05 off the clock and resulted in a 25-yard Jake Elliott field goal, giving the Eagles a 3–0 lead.
-The drive was controlled by the arm of Eagles quarterback Nick Foles, who completed 6 of 9 passes to five different receivers for 61 yards, with a few short runs by LeGarrette Blount and Jay Ajayi mixed in.
-Foles also made two critical completions on third down plays, hitting Alshon Jeffery for a 17-yard gain on third-and-4, and later found Torrey Smith for a 15-yard completion on third-and-12.
-The Patriots responded with a drive of their own, almost with exactly the same results; quarterback Tom Brady completed 6 of 8 passes for 60 yards to four different receivers, the longest a 28-yard strike to Chris Hogan.
-The drive stalled out on the Eagles 8-yard line, where they had to settle for Stephen Gostkowski's 26-yard field goal, which tied the game at 3–3.
-The game's first touchdown was scored by the Eagles on the next drive, taking only three plays: a short pass from Foles to Nelson Agholor, a 36-yard run up the middle by Blount, and a 34-yard touchdown pass from Foles to Jeffery to the left side of the field.
-The ensuing extra point attempt from Elliott was missed wide right, which made the score 9–3 in favor of the Eagles.
-The Patriots responded by advancing the ball to the Philadelphia 11-yard line on their next drive, which was set up by a 50-yard completion from Brady to Danny Amendola, where the quarter ended.
+The Patriots won the opening coin toss and elected to defer to the second half.
+They kicked off to the Eagles, who opened the game with a 14-play, 67-yard drive that took 7:05 off the clock and resulted in a 25-yard field goal by kicker Jake Elliott, giving them an early 3–0 lead.
+The drive was controlled by the arm of Eagles quarterback Nick Foles, who completed six of nine passes to five different receivers for 61 yards, with a few short runs by running backs LeGarrette Blount and Jay Ajayi mixed in.
+Foles also made two critical completions on third down plays, hitting wide receiver Alshon Jeffery for a 17-yard gain on 3rd-and-4, and later found wide receiver Torrey Smith for a 15-yard completion 3rd-and-12.
+The Patriots responded with a drive of their own, almost with exactly the same results; quarterback Tom Brady completed four of six passes for 58 yards to four different receivers, the longest a 28-yard strike to wide receiver Chris Hogan.
+The drive stalled out on the Philadelphia 8-yard line, where they settled for kicker Stephen Gostkowski's 26-yard field goal, tying the game at 3–3.
+The game's first touchdown was scored by the Eagles on the next drive, taking only three plays: a 7-yard pass from Foles to wide receiver Nelson Agholor, a 36-yard run up the middle by Blount, and a 34-yard touchdown pass from Foles to Jeffery.
+The ensuing extra point attempt by Elliott missed wide right, keeping the score at 9–3 in favor of the Eagles.
+The Patriots responded by advancing the ball to the Philadelphia 8-yard line on their next drive, which was set up by a 50-yard completion from Brady to wide receiver Danny Amendola, where the first quarter ended.